bgbrink/ddPCRclust/README.md

 width="400">
 </p>

-For robustness, dropClust incorporates adapted versions of three established, independent clustering algorithms: the [flowDensity](https://bioconductor.org/packages/release/bioc/html/flowDensity.html) algorithm, published in 2012 by M. Jafar Taghiyar and Mehrnoush Malek, the clustering algorithm [SamSPECTRAL](https://bioconductor.org/packages/release/bioc/html/SamSPECTRAL.html), a version of spectral clustering adapted to flow cytometry data and the [flowPeaks](https://bioconductor.org/packages/release/bioc/html/flowPeaks.html) package, developed by Yongchao Ge and Stuart C. Sealfon.
+For robustness, ddPCRclust incorporates adapted versions of three established, independent clustering algorithms: the [flowDensity](https://bioconductor.org/packages/release/bioc/html/flowDensity.html) algorithm, published in 2012 by M. Jafar Taghiyar and Mehrnoush Malek, the clustering algorithm [SamSPECTRAL](https://bioconductor.org/packages/release/bioc/html/SamSPECTRAL.html), a version of spectral clustering adapted to flow cytometry data and the [flowPeaks](https://bioconductor.org/packages/release/bioc/html/flowPeaks.html) package, developed by Yongchao Ge and Stuart C. Sealfon.
 The results are combined into a cluster ensemble.
 This enhances the precision and the agreement between the three approaches provides a measure of confidence for clustering results.
 <p align="center">
 <img
 src="https://cloud.githubusercontent.com/assets/11661112/25387160/1e5eea02-29ca-11e7-871b-e2e3cd2639ec.png"